MABSWE/Hangman/README.md

 ## Features

 ### Existing Features
+- Random selection of words from a predefined word pool.
+- Visual representation of the hangman figure.
+- Display of the current state of the word and guessed letters.

 ## Data Model
+- The game uses a list of predefined words as the word pool.
+- The chosen word is randomly selected from this pool.

 ## Testing

 ### Bugs
+- The game was tested using PEP8 with a result of 13 errors and warnings.
+Mostly was blank lines problems and other whitespacing as you can see here: ADD IMG

 #### Solved Bugs
+- Bugs were fixed by adding correct indentation, spacing between codes and too long coding text.

 ### Remaining Bugs
+- No Remaining Bugs left.

 ## Validator Testing